ErwannCnl/genemind/README.md

 **GeneMind** is a pipeline that leverages large language models (LLMs) to analyze a given group of genes within a specific research context.

+This project was made in 1 day during the VIB Machine Learning and AI Summer School 2025.

 ## Installation

 GeneMind requires the **UV package manager**.
 You can install it following the instructions [here](https://docs.astral.sh/uv/#installation).